Smith, John (2010): The endogenous nature of the measurement of social preferences.

 Au, W. and Kwong, J. (2004) "Measurements and Effects of Social-value Orientation in Social Dilemmas," in R. Suleiman, D. Budescu, I. Fischer and D. Messick (eds.)
 Contemporary Psychological Research on Social Dilemmas, New York, Cambridge University Press: 71-98.

-Bednar, J., Chen, Y., Liu, T. X. and Page, S. (2010) "Behavioral Spillovers and Cognitive Load in Multiple Games: An Experimental Study," Working paper, University of Michigan.
+Bednar, J., Chen, Y., Liu, T. X. and Page, S. (2011) "Behavioral Spillovers and Cognitive Load in Multiple Games: An Experimental Study," Games and Economic Behavior, forthcoming.

 Bednar, J. and Page, S. (2007) "Can Game(s) Theory Explain Culture?
 The Emergence of Cultural Behavior within Multiple Games," Rationality and Society 19(1): 65-97.